Faculty Preparation Checklist

 - Registrants will be given electronic access to all available presentations (1) week prior to the Assembly.
 This link will remain open throughout the Assembly to ensure attendees have access to updated content

-- All Annual Assembly faculty are strongly encouraged to use the AAPM&R PPT Template in HD format.
+- All Annual Assembly faculty are strongly encouraged to use the AAPM&R PowerPoint Format in HD format.

 - Printed handouts will not be available